How to Write a Notice to Move Out Letter [+ FREE Template]

 • Dates.
 This includes the date you sent out your letter and the date they must vacate the property.
 You can also include dates for a final inspection of the property and when they can expect to get their security deposit back.

 • Signatures.
-Ensure that the letter is signed by you or a property management company representative.
+Ensure the letter is signed by you or a representative of the property management company.
 Additionally, you should require your tenant to sign and return the lease to you.
 This allows you to legally prove that they have read and acknowledged your letter.

 • Reasons for lease termination.
 Be sure to include the specific reasons why you are not renewing a tenant’s lease.
 This is necessary even if their lease’s term is up.